- JOIN / LOGIN

-So as you can see this hyper aggressive playing style works well for winning prize money and points but it doesn’t translate well on the media devices people consume tennis on.
-Translation it’s boring to watch.
-So players just spend a lot of time in the gym getting stronger so they can bludgeon there way thru the draw.
-But when things aren’t working you see lopsided losses from the worlds best players.
+As you can see, this hyper aggressive playing style works well for winning prize money and points, but it doesn’t translate well on the media devices people consume tennis on.
+Translation: it’s boring to watch.
+So players just spend a lot of time in the gym, getting stronger so they can bludgeon their way thru the draw.
+But when things aren’t working, you see lopsided losses from the world’s best players.

 PERCEPTION & BRANDING

 Do a search on YouTube and use the key words “women’s tennis” and see what pops up.
 Check out the options that google finds relevant of the women’s tennis brand